Classical-quantum gravity as quantum gravity in disguise: Structure and consistency of hybrid dynamics

 \subsection{Consistency requirements}

-In this subsection, we summarize the most commonly imposed consistency conditions on hybrid dynamics, as discussed in Refs.~\cite{bt:88,t:25,t:06,gt:22}.
-These include both formal mathematical requirements necessary to ensure well-defined entities, as well as physical ones motivated by embedding the hybrid model into a broader theoretical framework, such as compatibility with the laws of physics and in particular conservation laws.
+In this subsection, we summarize the most commonly imposed consistency conditions on hybrid dynamics, as discussed in Refs.~\cite{Boucher.Traschen:PhysRevD:1988,Terno:chapter:2025,Terno:FoundPhys:2006,Gay-Balmaz.Tronci:JGeomMech:2022}.
+These include formal mathematical requirements necessary to ensure well-defined entities, as well as physical ones motivated by embedding the hybrid model into a broader theoretical framework, such as consistency with current experimental constraints.

 The most basic purpose of any CQ hybrid scheme is to obtain predictions about the evolution of the C and Q subsystems and the results of measurements performed on them.
-To this end, any hybrid scheme must identify the classical and the quantum sectors, as well as to produce \begin{enumerate}[label=\Roman*.] \item A phase space probability density $\varrho$ that satisfies $\varrho \geqslant 0$ and $\int \! \varrho(z,t) \;\! dz = 1$; \item A positive semidefinite density operator $\rho$ that satisfies $\langle A \rangle_{\!\rho} = \Tr[\rho A]$ for operators $A$ on $\eH$. \end{enumerate} {These are derivable from the state $\hat\rho$ of the combined CQ system and represent the information about the states $\varrho$ and $\rho$ in the C and Q subsystems, respectively.} Each individual sector behaves in the usual way, i.e., \begin{enumerate}[label=\Roman*.] \item For a closed CQ system, if C and Q are uncoupled, then $\varrho$ and $\rho$ evolve according to the standard classical and quantum laws, respectively; \item Classical canonical transformations and quantum unitary transformations are realized on C and Q sectors, respectively (equivariance). \end{enumerate} While the evolution of the CQ system may or may not be unitary, and only one of the Schrödinger or Heisenberg pictures may be accessible, it should \begin{enumerate}[label=\Roman*.] \item Conform to the laws of physics, {and in particular} \begin{enumerate}[label=(\alph*),leftmargin=1.45em,itemsep=0.1em]
+To this end, any hybrid scheme must identify the classical and the quantum sectors, as well as to produce \begin{enumerate}[label=\Roman*.] \item A phase space probability density $\varrho$ that satisfies $\varrho \geqslant 0$ and $\int \! \varrho(z,t) \;\! dz = 1$; \item A positive semidefinite density operator $\rho$ that satisfies $\langle A \rangle_{\!\rho} = \Tr[\rho A]$ for operators $A$ on $\eH$. \end{enumerate} {These are derivable from the state $\hat\rho$ of the combined CQ system and represent the information about the states $\varrho$ and $\rho$ in the C and Q subsystems, respectively.} Each individual sector behaves in the usual way, i.e., \begin{enumerate}[label=\Roman*.] \item For a closed CQ system, if C and Q are uncoupled, then $\varrho$ and $\rho$ evolve according to the standard classical and quantum laws, respectively; \item Classical canonical transformations and quantum unitary transformations are realized on C and Q sectors, respectively (equivariance). \end{enumerate} While the evolution of the CQ system may or may not be unitary, and only one of the Schrödinger or Heisenberg pictures may be accessible, it should \begin{enumerate}[label=\Roman*.] \item Be compatible with fundamental physical constraints. \\ In particular: \begin{enumerate}[label=(\alph*),leftmargin=1.45em,itemsep=0.1em]